-On June 2, 2020, we issued \$175.0 million in aggregate principal amount of 3.00% Convertible Senior Notes due 2025 (the "Notes"), including the initial purchasers' exercise in full of their option to purchase an additional \$25.0 million principal amount of the Notes, between us and U.S. Bank National Association, as trustee (the "Trustee"), in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
-The net proceeds from the issuance of the Notes were \$169.8 million after deducting transaction costs.
+On June 2, 2020, we issued \$175.0 million in aggregate principal amount of 3.00% Convertible Senior Notes due 2025 (the "2025 Notes"), including the initial purchasers' exercise in full of their option to purchase \$25.0 million principal amount of the 2025 Notes, which are governed by an indenture (the "2025 Indenture"), between us and the Trustee, in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
+The net proceeds from the issuance of the 2025 Notes were \$169.8 million after deducting transaction costs.

-The Notes are senior, unsecured obligations and will accrue interest payable semiannually in arrears on June 1 and December 1 of each year at a rate of 3.00% per year.
-The Notes will mature on June 1, 2025, unless earlier converted, redeemed, or repurchased.
-The Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.
-As of December 31, 2022, the if-converted value of the Notes was \$88.3 million less than its principal amount.
+The 2025 Notes are senior, unsecured obligations and accrue interest payable semiannually in arrears on June 1 and December 1 of each year at a rate of 3.00% per year.
+The 2025 Notes will mature on June 1, 2025, unless earlier converted, redeemed, or repurchased.
+The 2025 Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election.
+As of June 30, 2023, the if-converted value of the 2025 Modified Notes was \$43.8 million less than its principal amount.

-A holder of Notes may convert all or any portion of its Notes at its option at any time prior to the close of business on the business day immediately preceding March 1, 2025 only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ending on September 30, 2020 (and only during such fiscal quarter), if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any ten consecutive trading day period (the "measurement period") in which the "trading price" per \$1,000 principal amount of Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of our common stock and the conversion rate on each such trading day; (3) if we call such Notes for redemption, at any time prior to the close of business on the business day immediately preceding the redemption date; or (4) upon the occurrence of specified corporate events.
-On or after March 1, 2025 until the close of business on the second scheduled trading day immediately preceding the maturity date, a holder may convert all or any portion of its Notes at any time, regardless of the foregoing.
+A holder of 2025 Notes may convert all or any portion of its 2025 Notes at its option at any time prior to the close of business on the business day immediately preceding March 1, 2025 only under the following circumstances: (1) during any fiscal quarter commencing after the fiscal quarter ending on September 30, 2020 (and only during such fiscal quarter), if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any ten consecutive trading day period (the "measurement period") in which the "trading price" (as defined in the 2025 Indenture) per \$1,000 principal amount of 2025 Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of our common stock and the conversion rate on each such trading day; (3) if we call such 2025 Notes for redemption, at any time prior to the close of business on the business on the second scheduled trading day immediately preceding the maturity date, a holder may convert all or any portion of its 2025 Notes at any time, regardless of the foregoing circumstances.

-The conversion rate will initially be 26.7271 shares of our common stock per \$1,000 principal amount of Notes (equivalent to an initial conversion price of approximately \$37.42 per share of our common stock).
+The conversion rate is 26.7271 shares of our common stock per \$1,000 principal amount of 2025 Notes (equivalent to an initial conversion price of approximately \$37.42 per share of our common stock).
 The conversion rate is subject to adjustment in some events but will not be adjusted for any accrued and unpaid interest.
-In addition, following certain corporate events that occur prior to the maturity date or if we deliver a notice of redemption, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert its Notes in connection with such a corporate event or convert its Notes called for redemption in connection with such notice of redemption, as the case may be.
+In addition, following certain corporate events that occur prior to the maturity date or if we deliver a notice of redemption, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert its 2025 Notes in connection with such a corporate event or convert its 2025 Notes called for redemption in connection with such notice of redemption, as the case may be.